Becket-Chimney Corners YMCA

-The Becket-Chimney Corners YMCA consists of Camp Becket, Camp Chimney, and Becket Day Camp, all of which take place in the Berkshires of Western Massachusetts during summer.
-Camp Becket and Camp Chimney identify as boys-plus and girls-plus, respectively.
+The Becket-Chimney Corners YMCA is an overnight day camp in the Berkshires of Western Massachusetts.
+There are three camps - Camp Becket for boys (est.1902), Chimney Corners Camp for girls (est.1931), and Becket Day Camp (est. 1991).

 The cabins do not have electricity, and each camper area (villages for Camp Becket and units for Chimney Corners Camp) has a communal bathroom where kids shower and brush their teeth.
-In addition to group activities and team-building, campers engage in numerous individual activities, including sports, arts and crafts, boating, ball and team games and nature activities.
+In addition to group activities and team-building, campers engage in numerous individual activities, including sports, arts and crafts, drama, boating, ball and team games and nature activities.

 During the off-seasons, there are work weekends, during which alumni, staff, and kids participate in work activities, such as wood chip spreading or fixing roofs.
 An alumni weekend provides an opportunity for alumni to reconnect.
 All of these events are hosted at Chimney Corners Camp because of the heated and insulated cabins.
 Camp Becket has recently constructed a new dining hall.